viamrobotics/docs/docs/tutorials/get-started/confetti-bot.md

 The following section explains the code for the confetti bot.
 The completed code for this project is available on [GitHub](https://github.com/viam-labs/devrel-demos/tree/main/confetti_bot).
-If you copy the code from this link, don’t forget to change your robot address and secret so it connects to your own confetti robot.
+If you copy the code from this link, don’t forget to change your machine address and secret so it connects to your own confetti robot.

 Navigate to the **Code sample** tab on the Viam app, select **Python** as the language, and click the **Copy** button.